Malu Rivera Peoples

 Jazz, Modern, and Ballet

 Jonalyn began dancing at WSPA at the age of four and has been a member of the Performance Program for the last 14 years.
 She has trained in several styles during her time at WSPA - Ballet, Modern, Tap, Jazz, Polynesian, and Urban Dance.
-She has danced the roles of Clara, Princess Flora, and Snow Queen in the Nutcracker, and has had leading roles in "Paquita" and "Swan Lake".
-Jonalyn began competing as a soloist at the age of 7 and has received top awards in ballet and contemporary from Youth American Grand Prix, New York City Dance Alliance, Showstoppers, Spotlight, and Onstage, as well as in Polynesian from Manahere, Tarena Tahiti, and Tahiti Fete.
+She has danced the roles of Clara, Princess Flora, and Snow Queen in the Nutcracker, and has had leading roles in "Paquita" and "Swan Lake.”
+Jonalyn began competing as a soloist at the age of 7 and has received top awards in ballet and contemporary from Youth America Grand Prix, New York City Dance Alliance, Showstoppers, Spotlight, and Onstage, as well as in Polynesian from Manahere, Tarena Tahiti, and Tahiti Fete.
 She performed at the Ballet Philippines 45th Anniversary Homecoming Gala and the CMAP Choreographers’ Festival Internationale in Bacolod.
 Jonalyn has also received professional scholarships, such as the Complexions Contemporary Intensive and Steps on Broadway Contemporary Intensive.
 Jonalyn is currently a member of WSPA’s Urban Dance team, APT.
 She enjoys being a teacher and choreographer for general school ballet and for the performance program in modern and jazz.
-Jonalyn is a freshman nursing student at the University of San Francisco.
+Jonalyn is a second year nursing student at the University of San Francisco.